HuyLe0913/Live-Weather-Data-Aggregation/spark/README.spark.md

 # Apache Spark Configuration

-Apache Spark is the data processing engine that processes streaming weather data from Kafka and writes to Iceberg and MongoDB.
+Apache Spark is the **central processing engine** in the platform.
+It consumes streaming weather events from Kafka, performs real-time transformations and aggregations, and writes results to **two different storage layers** optimized for different workloads:

+- **Iceberg on MinIO** → analytical / historical (OLAP)
+- **MongoDB** → serving / near-real-time dashboards (OLTP)

+Spark does not store data itself; it acts purely as a compute layer.

+---

 ## Spark Services

 ### Spark Master
 - **Port**: 8081 (Web UI), 7077 (Master port)
 - **URL**: http://localhost:8081
+- **Purpose**:
+  - Acts as the cluster manager
-- **Purpose**: Cluster manager that coordinates Spark workers and applications
+  - Schedules applications and distributes work to Spark workers
+  - Tracks worker health and resource availability

 ### Spark Worker
 - **Port**: 8082 (Web UI)